DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL-ref.rst

   * - REV(speed)
     - Drive loco in reverse (see FWD)
   * - START(route)
+    - Start a new task running route or sequence
+  * - SENDLOCO(loco,route)
-    - Start a new task along given route and handover loco
+    - Start a new task to send loco along given route
   * - SERVO(id,position,profile)
     - Move an animation servo.
 Do not use for Turnouts. (profile is one of  Instant, Fast, Medium, Slow or Bounce)
   * - SETLOCO(loco)